-- destination-threshold number Specifies the number of SYN segments received per second for a single destination IP address before the security device begins dropping connection requests to that destination.
-If a protected host runs multiple services, you might want to set a threshold based on destination IP address only, regardless of the destination port number. - drop-unknown-mac Drops packets when they contain unknown destination MAC addresses. - queue-size number Defines the number of proxy connection requests held in the proxy connection queue before the system starts rejecting new connection requests. - source-threshold number Specifies the number of SYN segments received per second from a single source IP address (regardless of the destination IP address and port number) before the security device begins dropping connection requests from that source. - timeout number Defines the maximum length of time before a half-completed connection is dropped from the queue.
-You can set it between 1 and 50 seconds. - syn-frag Detects a SYN fragment attack, and drops any packet fragments used for the attack.
-A SYN fragment attack floods the target host with SYN packet fragments.
+- destination-threshold number-Specifies the number of SYN segments received per second for a single destination IP address before the security device begins dropping connection requests to that destination.
+If a protected host runs multiple services, you might want to set a threshold based on destination IP address only, regardless of the destination port number. - drop-unknown-mac-Drops packets when they contain unknown destination MAC addresses. - queue-size number-Defines the number of proxy connection requests held in the proxy connection queue before the system starts rejecting new connection requests. - source-threshold number-Specifies the number of SYN segments received per second from a single source IP address (regardless of the destination IP address and port number) before the security device begins dropping connection requests from that source. - timeout number-Defines the maximum length of time before a half-completed connection is dropped from the queue.
+You can set it between 1 and 50 seconds. - syn-frag-Detects a SYN fragment attack and drops any packet fragments used for the attack.
+A SYN Fragment attack floods the target host with SYN packet fragments.
 The host caches these fragments, waiting for the remaining fragments to arrive so it can reassemble them.
 By flooding a server or host with connections that cannot be completed, the host's memory buffer eventually fills.
-No further connections are possible, and damage to the host's operating system can occur. - tcp-no-flag Drops an illegal packet with missing or malformed flags field. - tear-drop Blocks the Teardrop attack.
+No further connections are possible, and damage to the host's operating system can occur. - tcp-no-flag-Drops an illegal packet with missing or malformed flags field. - tcp-sweep Configures the TCP Sweep Protection SCREEN option for the security device.
+When the number of packets from a source ID exceeds a threshold rate, the TCP Sweep Protection SCREEN option is enabled and further packets originating from that source are dropped. - threshold number -Defines the number of packets from a source ID to a unique destination IP.
+If the number of packets exceeds the threshold rate, the connection with the source is dropped.
+The default threshold rate is 50 packets per second.
+You can configure a value between 1 to 5000 packets per second. - tear-drop-Blocks the Teardrop attack.
 Teardrop attacks occur when fragmented IP packets overlap and cause the host attempting to reassemble the packets to crash.
-The tear-drop option directs the security device to drop any packets that have such a discrepancy. - udp-flood threshold number UDP flooding occurs when an attacker sends UDP packets to slow down the system to the point that it can no longer process valid connection requests.
+The tear-drop option directs the security device to drop any packets that have such a discrepancy. - udp-flood threshold number-UDP flooding occurs when an attacker sends UDP packets to slow down the system to the point that it can no longer process valid connection requests.
 The threshold number parameter is the number of packets allowed per second to the same destination IP address/port pair.
-When the number of packets exceeds this value within any one-second period, the security device generates an alarm and drops subsequent packets for the remainder of that second.
-The valid range is from 1 to 1,000,000. - unknown-protocol Discards all received IP frames with protocol numbers greater than 135.
-Such protocol numbers are undefined or reserved. - winnuke Detects attacks on Windows NetBios communications, modifies the packet as necessary, and passes it on.
-(Each WinNuke attack triggers an attack log entry in the event alarm log.)
+When the number of packets exceeds this value within any 1-second period, the security device generates an alarm and drops subsequent packets for the remainder of that second.
+The valid range is from 1 to 1,000,000.